-Exports grew by 8.8 percent on average annually from 2000 to 2012 while imports increased by 8.4 percent.
-The dollar's competitive exchange rate helped U.S. exports grow faster on average in the past decade.
-These trends widened the U.S. agricultural trade surplus to $32.4 billion in 2012.
-Population growth, ethnic diversity, changing taste preferences, and high incomes are behind U.S. food imports' expansion.
+Exports grew by 8.9 percent on average annually from 2000 to 2013 while imports increased by 8.1 percent.
+Rising global demand, primarily in developing country markets, along with the dollar's competitive exchange rate helped U.S. exports grow faster than imports on average in the past decade.
+These trends widened the U.S. agricultural trade surplus to $37.1 billion in 2013.
+Population growth, ethnic diversity, changing taste preferences, and high incomes are behind U.S. food import demand.

 Embed this chart